 Important things to know if you are visiting in the Winter:

-- Zion Canyon has no shuttle service (other than on occasional weekends) and you are able to drive your personal vehicles up Zion Canyon and park in the parking lots at each of the shuttle stops.
+- The Zion Canyon shuttle service doesn’t run November-February (other than on occasional weekends), and you are able to drive your personal vehicles up Zion Canyon and park in the parking lots at each of the shuttle stops.
 This allows a more relaxed and laid-back visit.
-However, some parking lots can fill up quickly
+However, some parking lots can fill up quickly.

 - Trails can be muddy and wet, so prepare to get a little dirty, especially your shoes!